volkit/volkit/README.md

 volkit
 ======

-Volkit is a volume manipulation library with interfaces for ANSI C99, C++03, and Python 3.
+Volkit is a volume manipulation library with interfaces for ANSI C99, C++03, Python 3, and posix-compatible shells.
 Volkit provides a set of algorithms that are performed on volumes.
 These algorithms can be used like this:

 ### C99
 ```